Mick Jagger

 Marianne Faithfull and Mick Jagger

 Marsha gave birth to Mick's daughter, Karis, and their relationship ended there.
 In 1971, Jagger married Bianca Perez, a lawyer and human rights activist.
-They lived together for quite a while, although he was not faithful.
+They lived together for quite some time, though he wasn't faithful.
 Their daughter, Jade Sheena, later made Jagger a grandfather three times.

 The Wedding of Mick Jagger and Bianca Perez